rapidsms/rapidsms/docs/topics/deployment/provision_what.rst

 Server Setup Recommendations
 ============================

-These are recommendations for setting up your server.
+These are some recommendations for setting up your server.

 `Fail2ban`_
     install to detect and block some intrusion attempts